jigsaw-nora/perspectiveapi/quickstart.md

     gives the toxicity model's score for the comment.
 In this case, the comment got a 0.9 out of 1.0.
 A less mean-spirited comment should get a lower score.

+Users can leverage the ‘SuggestCommentScore’ method to submit corrections to improve Perspective over time or can use the  ‘DoNotStore’ flag to ensure that all submitted comments are automatically deleted after scores are returned.

 See the [API reference documentation](api_reference.md) for details on all of the request and response fields, as well as the available values for `requestedAttributes`.
 There are quite a few